Caseworker & New Client Packet

 - Be prepared to show proof of parental training, experience, education and/or understanding regarding the specific medical condition.

 The following documents must be completed and sent to MAA.
-These documents may be scanned and sent via email to Sara Lang, MAA Waiting Child Coordinator; however, we must receive the original signed documents for your adoption case file.
+These documents may be scanned and sent via email to Sarah Hansen, MAA Child Advocate and Hosting Coordinator; however, we must receive the original signed documents for your adoption case file.

 - Agency Application